totalspectrum/proplisp/README.md

 Embedded systems may want to provide a definition that uses the serial port or an attached display.

+Link the application with `lisplib.c`, and have the application itself include `lisplib.h`.

 The application must initialize the interpreter with `Lisp_Init` before making any other calls. `Lisp_Init` takes two parameters: the base of a memory region the interpreter can use, and the size of that region.